tessavdheiden/risk-assessment-system/README.md

 4. Reporting.
 Automatically generate plots and documents that report on model metrics.
 Provide an API endpoint that can return model predictions and metrics.
 5. Process Automation.
 Create a script and cron job that automatically run all previous steps at regular intervals.

-### Step 1: Data ingestion
-We will be using `ingestion.py` for the python code and `config.json` as a configuration file.
-The `config.json` contains five entries:
+`config.json` is a configuration file, which contains five entries:
 * `input_folder_path`, which specifies the location where your project will look for input data, to ingest, and to use in model training.
 * `output_folder_path`, which specifies the location to store output files related to data ingestion.